getsentry/sentry-docs/src/collections/_documentation/learn/cli/installation.md

 ## Installation via Homebrew

-If you are on OS X you can install _sentry-cli_ via homebrew:
+If you are on OS X, you can install _sentry-cli_ via homebrew:

 ```bash
 $ brew install getsentry/tools/sentry-cli